Timofey-D/KNN_classifier/README.md

 # Examples

-If you have completed previos steps succussfuly, then you can run the program.
+If you have completed previos steps succussfully, then you can run the program.
 To run the program, you have to move the home directory of the project and to find the ***run*** file. it is a shell script that allows you to run a program and to see results on terminal.

 The command looks like: